-The Emily Oaks Nature Center manages 13 acres of native trees, shrubs, forbs, and a two-acre pond.
+The Emily Oaks Nature Center manages 13 acres of native trees, shrubs and forbs, as well as a two-acre pond.
 The staff at Emily Oaks will be subject to the Illinois Spray Licensing certifications required by the State of Illinois.
 For invasive and non-native weed and tree types where it is possible, mechanical removal will be the method of control, including hand-pulling, cutting or scything.
 For invasive and non-native weed and tree types where mechanical control is not feasible, herbicide wiping, painting and other spot-application methods will take place.